Trump nixes European tariff threats over Greenland after NATO chief talks

 “Europeans will respond in a united and coordinated manner should they be confirmed.
 We will ensure that European sovereignty is upheld,” Macron said.

-Trump’s aboutface on the tariffs came just hours after he told world leaders at the World Economic Forum in Davos, Switzerland, on Wednesday that while the annexation of Greenland was necessary, his administration would not use force to do it.
+Trump’s about-face on the tariffs came just hours after he told world leaders at the World Economic Forum in Davos, Switzerland, on Wednesday that while the annexation of Greenland was necessary, his administration would not use force to do it.

 “People thought I would use force.
 I don’t have to use force.
 I don’t want to use force.
 I won’t use force,” said Trump, adding that he was “seeking immediate negotiations to once again discuss the acquisition of Greenland” by the US.

+He added: “It is positive in itself that he says he will not use military force, but it does not solve the problem.”

+Rasmussen and other European leaders also welcomed Trump’s announcement that he wouldn’t impose tariffs on their countries.

-Later in the day, Swedish Foreign Minister Maria Malmer Stenergard welcomed Trump’s announcement that he would not impose tariffs on European countries, noting that his “demands about moving borders” had received “well-earned criticism”.
+Swedish Foreign Minister Maria Malmer Stenergard noted that Trump’s “demands about moving borders” had received “well-earned criticism”.